FOR PARENTS & GUARDIANS

 Will my student receive any training?

 All ORU Missions students take part in bi-monthly Missions Trainings, where they are trained and equipped on topics such as fundraising, ministry and evangelism, contact investment, sharing testimonies, spiritual warfare, cultural sensitivity, among others.
 Before their trip, all teams take part in Ropes, a weekend-long (Spring Break teams) or week-long (Summer teams) intensive training including team-building, ministry preparation, safety scenarios, and evangelism training.
 Hands-on training will take place with the ministry partner once the team arrives at their destination.

 How qualified are the leaders of my student's mission trip?

 All Team Leaders and Assistant Team Leaders (TLs and ATLs) are thoroughly interviewed and prayerfully considered before being placed as leaders on a team.
-Throughout the year, leaders attend intensive training weekends, weekly training meetings, and Summer TLs even travel to Atlanta with us for a week for a in-depth TL Training serving the refugee community there.
-All leaders are trained on how to handle different emergencies, working with host contacts, finances, and, above all, taking care of their team.
+Throughout the year, leaders attend intensive training weekends, weekly training meetings, and Summer TLs even travel to Atlanta with us for a week for in-depth TL Training serving the refugee community there.
+All leaders are trained on how to handle different emergencies, working with host contacts, handling finances, and, above all, taking care of their team.
 Leaders are also instructed to notify the Director team immediately in the case of any emergency.

 When should my student apply for a passport?

 Your student should apply for a passport immediately after signing up for an ORU Missions trip.
-Passports are due at their team's 50% deadline.
+Passports are due at their team's first financial deadline.
 Passports can take up to 8 weeks to arrive.
 Costs related to obtaining a passport, including any expediting fees to expedite the processing of their passport, are the responsibility of the participant.

 When will my student receive a packing list for their mission trip?